thachnguyen/duesselpore/README.md

 Duesselpore is a full stack, light weigh webserver for Nanopore RNAseq.
 * Duesselpore web framework is writen using Django Python 3.8.5, NGS data analysis function were written using R and Python
 * Duesselpore can run locally on your Docker Container or virtual machine (Virtualbox)
-* After installation step (docker pull) most of functional analysis can work without internet connection.
+* After installation step (docker pull) most of functional analysis can work without internet connection.<br>

-If you have any question, please contact:
+If you have any question, please contact: <br>
-Thach Nguyen
+Thach Nguyen<br>
-Genome Engineering and Model Development lab (GEMD) thach.nguyen(remove this bracket &%&//) at IUF-Duesseldorf.de
+Genome Engineering and Model Development lab (GEMD)<br>
+thach.nguyen(remove this bracket &%&//) at IUF-Duesseldorf.de